kwkou/815/includes/white-papers.md

         <td style="width: 200px;">
           <a href="http://download.microsoft.com/download/F/2/6/F26E80C5-C43B-4913-99AB-F2E4DFBFCBBF/Single%20Sign-On%20from%20Active%20Directory%20to%20a%20Windows%20Azure%20Application%20Whitepaper-RTW.pdf">Single Sign-On from Active Directory to an Azure Application Whitepaper</a>
         </td>
-        <td style="width: 400px;">This paper contains step-by-step instructions for using Windows Identity Foundation, Azure, and Active Directory Federation Services (AD FS) 2.0 for achieving SSO across网站lications that are deployed both on premises and in the cloud.</td>
+        <td style="width: 400px;">This paper contains step-by-step instructions for using Windows Identity Foundation, Azure, and Active Directory Federation Services (AD FS) 2.0 for achieving SSO across WEB applications that are deployed both on premises and in the cloud.</td>
       </tr>
       <tr>
         <td style="width: 200px;">